Understanding IBS Symptoms

 Here are nine symptoms that you may experience if you have irritable bowel syndrome.

-Let’s start by looking at pain because many people don’t realize that pain is a significant feature of IBS.
+Let’s start by looking at pain because many people do not realize that pain is a significant feature of IBS.
 In reality, a massive three-quarters of sufferers say they have to cope with IBS-related pain that they either feel all the time or very often.

 For many people the pain can be the most difficult symptom to bear, particularly as IBS is a chronic condition that can affect you for months or years, gradually wearing you down over time.